 SHARE THIS ARTICLE FRIDA ESCOBEDO – the jury’s choice for designing 2018’s Serpentine Pavilion, 15 June through 07 October 2018, Serpentine Gallery, London www.serpentinegalleries.org

 ‘My design for the Serpentine Pavilion 2018 is a meeting of material and historical inspirations inseparable from the city of London itself and an idea which has been central to our practice from the beginning: the expression of time in architecture through inventive use of everyday materials and simple forms,’ explains Escobedo.
 ‘For the Serpentine Pavilion we have added the materials of light and shadow, reflection and refraction, turning the building into a timepiece that charts the passage of the day.’

-Mirrored panels on the underside of the curving canopy will reflect the building and a pool of water at the courtyard’s heart.
-Open from 15 June to 7 October 2018, the pavilion will have a pivoted axis – a nod to the Prime Meridian, established in 1851 at Greenwich.
+Mirrored panels on the underside of the curving canopy reflect the building and a pool of water at the courtyard’s heart.
+Open from 15 June to 7 October 2018, the pavilion features an interesting aspect: a pivoted axis – a nod to the Prime Meridian, established in 1851 at Greenwich.